Skip to main content

 Here, are the fundamental steps in the functioning of a blockchain:

-• A transaction is initiated by a user on the network.
+• A user on the network initiates a transaction.

 • This transaction is broadcast to all the nodes (computers) on the network.

-• Each node on the network validates the transaction to ensure that it conforms to the rules of the network.
+• Each node on the network validates the transaction to ensure that it conforms to the network's rules.

 • This involves checking things like whether the user has sufficient funds to complete the transaction, whether the transaction is being double-spent, and so on.

-• Once the transaction has been validated, it is added to a block.
+• Upon successful validation, the transaction is appended to a block.

 • A block is simply a collection of transactions that have been verified by the network.